-Using an e-mail account provided by your ISP: Check with your ISP to see whether an e-mail account comes with your Internet connection service.
-If it does, your ISP should provide instructions on how to choose a username (that is, the name on your account, such as SusieXYZ@att.com), a password for accessing e-mail, and how to configure your e-mail program to send and receive e-mail.
+Using e-mail accounts provided by an ISP: Check with your ISP to see whether an e-mail account comes with your connection service.
+If it does, your ISP should provide instructions on how to choose an e-mail alias (that's the name on your account, such as SusieXYZ@aol.com) and password, and instructions on how to sign into the account.

-Searching for a free e-mail provider: If your ISP doesn’t offer e-mail, or you prefer to use another service because of the features it offers, use your browser’s search engine to find out what’s available.
+Searching for an e-mail provider: If your ISP doesn’t offer e-mail, or you prefer to use another service because of the features it offers, use your browser’s search engine to find out what’s available.
 Don’t use the search term free e-mail because results for any search with the word free included are much more likely to return sites that will download bad programs such as viruses onto your laptop.

 Making sure your username is a safe one: If possible don’t use your full name, your location, age, or other personal information.
-Such personal identifiers might help scam artists or predators to find out more about you than you want them to know.
-A username such as GolfFan@aol.com tells little about you that someone could use to find you.
-On the other hand, Joan75Phoenix@gmail.com reveals your name, age, and location.
+Such personal identifiers might help scam artists or predators find out more about you than you want them to know.